reefer42/Xkaliber-repo/README.md

   * **Image & Video Generation**
   * **Popular AI Software Hubs**
   * **Uncensored AI Models:** Including Reefer AI.
-  * **Windows Software in Docker:** Run Adobe and other Windows applications seamlessly using Windows inside Docker.

 All AI options are pre-configured for immediate use, so you can enjoy these powerful features right away.
 Xkaliber OS also provides AI and image generation capabilities specifically tailored for **pocket PCs** like the Steam Deck.